Let’s begin by clarifying that there’s no such thing as the perfect amount of dreadlocks.

 How many dreads do you need for a full head?

 This is really dependent on you.
-The following list will give you an approximate idea of the ratio between the number of a full head of dreaded hair to the thickness they may achieve in their matured state.
+The following list of dreadlock sizes will give you an approximate idea of the ratio between the number of a full head of dreaded hair to the thickness the locs may achieve in their matured state.

-- UNDER 20 DREADS: Anything under 20 locs in a full head of hair is a bad idea because you’re at a much higher risk of developing mold.
+- UNDER 20 DREADS: Twenty or fewer locs in a full head of hair is a bad idea because you’ll end up with large locs which puts you at a much higher risk of developing mold.
 Dreads are like sponges.
 After a shower, it can take them up to 24 hours to dry completely.
 The thicker your dread is, the more water it will absorb when wet and the longer they will take to dry.
 Not to mention that you’re more prone to buildup and residue, especially if you’ve used a lot of product or wax in your hair.

 - 20 TO 29 DREADS: They will be thick and may take a long time to dry out but if you’re careful you can manage it.

 - 30 TO 45 DREADS: With this amount, you will have medium-thick dreads, about the thickness of a sharpie marker.
-To give you an example, I currently have 40 dreads.
+To give you an example, I currently have 36 dreads.
 I have a lot of loose flyaways in between the dreads which help to cover the parts in my scalp but otherwise, it looks like a full head of hair with plenty of volume—it’s just a bit messy at the root.
+I feel like this might be the average number of dreadlocks for people with my hair type (type 1).

-- 46 TO 60 DREADS: This amount will give you medium-thin dreads, about the thickness of a Number 2 pencil.
+- 46 TO 60 DREADS: This amount will give you medium locs, about the thickness of a Number 2 pencil.

 - 61 TO 80 DREADS: This amount will give you thin dreads if you have thin hair but somewhat thick dreads if you have thick hair.

-- 81 TO 100 DREADS: This seems to be an acceptable amount of dreads for those with thin hair, although I personally wouldn’t go much higher than 100.
+- 81 TO 100 DREADS: This seems to be a good number of dreads for those who have thinner hair textures and want thinner locs, although I personally wouldn’t go much higher than 100.
 If you have thick hair, this amount of locs will give you medium-thin dreads.

 - 101 TO 200 DREADS: There’s a huge discrepancy between someone who has around 101 dreads versus someone with 200 but generally speaking, you’ll end up with thin to very thin locs.
 This is an ideal amount for people with thick, coarse hair.